colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 Write-Host "VM deployed!
 Access it at: http://$publicIp"
 ```

-**Demo**: Open a browser and navigate to the public IP to show the custom landing page is already there (no post-deployment installation needed).
+**Verify**: Open a browser and navigate to the public IP.
+The custom IIS landing page is immediately available—everything was baked into the image.

 ---